HTML Div

 "division" or "document division."
 It's used as a generic container to group

 other HTML elements for structural or stylistic purposes.
-Since
+Since <div>

-elements are block-level, they take up the full
+elements are block-level, they take up the full width available and start on

-width available and start on a new line, which helps in creating organized
+a new line, which helps in creating organized sections in a document.

-Key Characteristics of <div>
+Key Characteristics Of <div>:

 - No Specific Semantic Meaning: Unlike tags like <header>, <section>, or <footer>, <div> has no intrinsic meaning.
 It’s simply a container, which makes it very versatile for grouping content.